datasektionen/bawang-content/en/clubs/body.md

 Jong: CS Juggling group.

-SHFF: Sektionshusfondsföreningen (untranslatable - sorry, one international student that go this far.
+SHFF: Sektionshusfondsföreningen (untranslatable - sorry to the one international student that got this far.
 Thanks for reading tho!).

 Sångboksgruppen: The Chapter songbook group.